FilipeSquire/FilipeSquire/README.md

 I love working with maps 🗺️ and Government Data, that's why you'll find many works related to Education, Economy, Politics and others

-I'm most interested in working with Data related to Customer's Relationship Management (LTV,ROI,CAC..) and Geographic Correlations
+I'm most interested in working with Data related to Customer's Relationship Management (LTV,ROI,CAC..), Finance and Geographic Correlations

+<b> 🧑🏻‍💼 I'm a Senior Data Analyst at iFood  🍕 </b>

-<b> I'm a Senior Information Systems Bachelor in Brazil ! 👨🏻‍🎓 </b>
+<b> 💻 I'm a Senior Information Systems Bachelor in Brazil ! 👨🏻‍🎓 </b>

-<b> I'm currently a Candidate for Master's of Computer Science at University of Porto, University of Buenos Aires and University of São Paulo 👨🏻‍🔬 </b>
+<b> Candidate for Master's of Computer Science at University of Porto, University of Buenos Aires and University of São Paulo 👨🏻‍🔬 </b>

 <b> My previous experiences as Data Analyst were mainly focused on: CRM 💌 and Strategic Marketing 💹 </b>